earthly/website/blog/_posts/2023-06-14-kubernetes-jobs-cron-jobs.md

 - Executes the command *echo Hello World!* and then exits.

 <div class="notice--info">
-💡The *`restartPolicy: Never`* specifies that the container should not be restarted if it fails or exits.
+💡 The `restartPolicy: Never` specifies that the container should not be restarted if it fails or exits.

 </div>